Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Settings and help buttons
 ![top bar settings and help](./images/top-bar-settings-and-help.png)

-* Settings button: go to the setting screen
+* Settings button: go to the settings screen
 * Help button: go to the help screen, the help screen has a link to this documentation

 ### Player information